PhoenixTales/wiki.gothicarchive.org/characters.md

 - a _Shadow_ in the _Old Camp_ with ID `STT_300_RAVEN`
 - later changed into an _Ore Baron_ `EBR_105_Raven`
 - he became _The Right Hand_ of _Gomez_, replacing removed `EBR_101 Rechte Hand`
-- leader of spies and assassins serving _Ore Barons_

 ## Rhobar II
 - `everything that his troops could not hold was razed to the ground`